When Is Pentecost 2026 and Why Does the Date of Pentecost Change Every Year?

 The name “Pentecost” comes from a Greek word meaning “fiftieth,” reflecting this exact timing.

-In the Bible, Pentecost was originally a Jewish feast known as the Feast of Weeks.
+In the Bible, Pentecost was originally a Jewish feast known as the Feast of Weeks, as explained in the post What Is the Feast of Weeks in the Bible?
 It was celebrated fifty days after Passover and was associated with the harvest.
 This explains why many people from different regions were present in Jerusalem in Acts 2.

 For Christians, Pentecost took on a deeper meaning.

-It became the day when the Holy Spirit came upon the followers of Jesus.
+It became the day when the Holy Spirit came upon the followers of Jesus, which is clearly explained in What Happened on Pentecost?
+Acts 2 Explained in Simple Terms.
 This event marked the beginning of the spread of the Christian message.
 It was not planned by human effort.
 It began with divine action.

 Understanding the date helps place the event in context.
 Pentecost is not an isolated moment.
 It follows the resurrection of Jesus and continues the sequence of events that began at Easter.